om-network/components/README.md

 ### How to contribute a component?
 - Create a thing on OM.Network
 - Convert the thing to a component type.
 Once converted, you will be given a component `token e.g oXt7-testing`
-- Click copy next to the field token to copy the `token` to your clipboard
+- Click copy next to the field token to copy the `{token}` to your clipboard
 - Clone this repository (om.network/components)
-- Create a new folder name `{token}` all lowercase letters
+- Create a new folder name `{token}`
-- Once completed, submit a pull request to this repository.
+- Once completed, submit a pull request to this repository with useful description

-### How to get started?
+### How to get started developing a component?
 - Copy the `example` folder
 - Rename the folder to `{token}`
 - Start storybook yarn storybook.